MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-app.md

 ---
-title: Extend the Sales app with partner applications (preview)
+title: Extend Sales in Microsoft 365 Copilot with partner applications (preview)
-description: Extend the Sales app to integrate with partner applications to provide contextual insights and recommendations in Teams and Outlook. ms.date: 11/20/2025 ms.topic: overview ms.service: microsoft-sales-copilot
+description: Extend Sales in Microsoft 365 Copilot to integrate with partner applications to provide contextual insights and recommendations in Teams and Outlook. ms.date: 11/20/2025 ms.topic: overview ms.service: microsoft-sales-copilot